srush/PyDecode/README.rst

-PyDecode is a dynamic programming toolkit, developed for research in  NLP.

-The aim is to be simple enough for prototyping, but efficient enough for research use.
+PyDecode is a dynamic programming toolkit.
+It was developed for research in natural language processing with the aim of being simple enough for prototyping, but efficient enough for research use.

 .. _documentation: http://pydecode.readthedocs.org/